Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 * Do not provide a header, footer, or caption in layout tables.
 * For both data and layout tables, there should be no internal nesting of any kind.
+    * For example, do not nest tables within tables.

 ### All Visual Elements Need To Adhere To A Minimum Contrast Ratio
 A minimum amount of contrast should exist between the text and background, known